Mormon Handcart Monument, Winter Quarters, Nebraska

 “The Saints that are now upon the plains, about one thousand with hand-carts, feel that it is late in the season, and they expect to get cold fingers and toes.
 But they have this faith and confidence towards God that he will overrule the storms that they may come in the season thereof and turn them away, that their path may be freed from suffering more than they can bear.
 They have the confidence to believe that this will be an open fall.”
 (BYU Studies, Vol. 37, Number 1, 1997-98, pg.
 55)

-This Mormon Apostle was clueless.
-He severely reprimands a seasoned pioneer, who knew the dangers the emigrants faced by leaving so late in the season, for his lack of faith.
-He arrives in Salt Lake City and makes light of the late departure saying that the emigrants still crossing the plains may “expect to get cold fingers and toes.”
+This Mormon apostle was clueless.
+He severely reprimanded a seasoned pioneer, who knew the dangers the emigrants faced by leaving so late in the season, for his lack of faith.
+He arrived in Salt Lake City and made light of the late departure saying that the emigrants still crossing the plains may “expect to get cold fingers and toes.”

 Here are some quotes of the horrific tragedies that fell upon these poor innocent folks trusting in the false prophecies that nothing could “hinder or stay them,” and trusting in false apostles who were led by their own pride rather than by the Holy Spirit.